-&lt;sup>2 The parent may only receive exemptions, in any combination, for a total of 12 months in his or her lifetime.
+The parent may only receive exemptions, in any combination, for a total of 12 months in his or her lifetime.
 Any exemptions that the parent is eligible for and uses accumulate toward the 12 months.

-&lt;sup>3This exemption is limited to one child during a period of continuous TANF eligibility, where continuous is defined as receiving welfare without a break for at least six consecutive months.
+4This exemption is limited to one child during a period of continuous TANF eligibility, where continuous is defined as receiving welfare without a break for at least six consecutive months.

-&lt;sup>4Counties have the option to vary some activities exemptions; these policies refer to Los Angeles County.
-The recipient may only receive this exemption one time; however, he or she may also receive a limited exemption for a second or subsequent child under six months old.
+5 Counties have the option to vary some activities exemptions; this exemption applies only to Los Angeles County.
+The recipient may only receive this exemption once; however, he or she may also receive a limited exemption for a second or subsequent child under six months old.

-&lt;sup>5 Counties have the option to vary activities exemptions; these policies refer to Denver County.
+6 Counties have the option to vary activities exemptions; these policies refer to Denver County.
 The exemption does not apply to recipients that have received benefits for 24 or more cumulative months.

-&lt;sup>6 The exemption only applies if the child is not subject to a family cap.
+7 The exemption only applies if the child is not a capped child.

-&lt;sup>7 Recipients may be required to attend classes or other activities.
+8 Recipients may be required to attend classes or other activities.